wayneluke/vbFaker/README.md

 A reference database containing over 30,000 users and over 2 Million Posts created with vbFaker can be found at [GitHub]()

+## Change Log

+### June 5 2019

+- Tags are randomly generated from Topic Starter Content.
+- A little more randomization added to the number of replies.

 ## License

 vbFaker is licensed under the MIT License.